mbaradad/shaders21k/README.md

 ### Live training
 To generate data while training, see moco/main_train.py, with parameters ```--dataset-type shaders/shader_list```.
 Access to the shaders and the shader_list must be requested to the authors for now.

-## Access to the shader codes
-The shader codes can be downloaded using the id's under shader_ids/.
-Additionally, we provide them pre-packed by completing the following form: